-There are many ABR switch schemes ([1, 2, 3, 4, 6]) This section gives an overview of the switching scheme model on which this study is based.
+There are many ABR switch schemes ([1, 2, 3, 4, 6]).
+This section gives an overview of the switching scheme model on which this study is based.

 - An ABR switch scheme achieves the goals by giving explicit feedback to the sources to adjust their source rates.
 These are usually known as Explicit Rate Feedback switches.
 The other common switch model is the Explicit Forward Congestion Indication (EFCI) switch.
-We assume that an Explicit Rate Feedback switch is used. - One way to achieve high utilization (100%) and control queuing delay by quick draining of queues is to vary the target ABR rate dynamically.
-During steady state, the target ABR rate is 100% while it is lower during transient overloads.
+We assume that an Explicit Rate Feedback switch is used. - One way to achieve high utilization (100%) and control queuing delay by quick draining of queues is, to vary the target ABR rate dynamically.
+During steady state, the target ABR rate is 100% while it is lower during transient state.
 Higher overloads result in even lower target rates (thereby draining the queues faster).
+In other words: Target rate = f(queue length) × function (current rate, link rate, HPR rate)

-In other words: - The HPR rate is the total rate of higher priority classes like VBR (variable bit rate) and
+The HPR rate is the total rate of higher priority classes like VBR (variable bit rate) and CBR (constant bit rate).

-Target rate = $f(queue length) \times function (current rate, link rate, HPR rate)$

-- CBR (constant bit rate).
 The "f(queue length)" has to be a decreasing function of the queue length.
-The switch scheme uses the above queue control function to adjust the allocated rate depending on the current switch queue size. - The switch measures the load, queue length and gives explicit feedback of target rate at fixed intervals.
+The switch scheme uses the above queue control function to adjust the allocated rate depending on the current switch queue size.

+• The switch measures the load, queue length and gives explicit feedback of target rate at fixed intervals.
 This interval is called the "averaging interval".
 The measurements are done using the FRM cells and the feedback is given using the BRM cells.
 We assume that only one feedback is given in each averaging interval to the sources.
 This avoids unnecessary conflicting feedbacks to the sources.